Inbound Marketing Funnel

 This stage of every inbound marketing funnel accounts for around 85% of your website traffic.
 It may seem depressing that none of this traffic will be purchasing, but if you want a successful marketing funnel it is important to understand the value of building trust with prospects gradually.

 This stage of your inbound sales funnel gives you the opportunity to engage and form relationships with potential customers.
 This could be done via email, live chats, social media platforms – or all of the above!

-At this point of your inbound marketing funnel, prospects are further along the funnel but still not quite ready to get their money out.
+At this point in your inbound marketing funnel, prospects are further along the funnel but still not quite ready to get their money out.
 You could offer some kind of premium and high-value product for free to push them further towards purchasing or use dynamic content on your landing pages and order forms.

 Try to personalise this part of the journey as much as you can to your target customer so that all the information they need is available.
 If customers are still left wondering about what your product or service will add to their life, they are unlikely to make the jump to the next stage of the funnel.

 This stage of the inbound marketing funnel accounts for around 10% of your website traffic, which might not seem like a lot but providing people at this stage with as much information as possible is guaranteed to increase your funnel conversion rates.

 The main goal for this phase of the funnel is to educate!